 - Urban Policy

-Specific course requirements for each area of concentration are listed in the Graduate Student Handbook.
+Specific course requirements for each area of specialization are listed in the Graduate Student Handbook.
 Course descriptions are in the Graduate Catalog.
 Course syllabi are on the Public Blackboard site.

 Ph.D. students must take 2 additional elective courses (6 credits) that are related to their track or policy interests.

 All Ph.D. candidates must register for a minimum of 18 semester hours of doctoral dissertation research, POSI 899.
 Guidelines for writing and defending dissertations are available on the Public Policy Graduate Student Group site.
 Copies of proposals and dissertations are available for inspection in the Graduate Student Reading Room.